Levelling-up and Regeneration Act 2023

 Certain parts of the act came into force on royal assent.
 A large proportion of the act came into force on 26 December 2023, being two months after the act was passed.
-Regulations have been made by the Secretary of State bringing into force the rest of the provisions which were staggered over the following years.
+Regulations were made by the Secretary of State to bring into force the rest of the provisions in stages during the following years.

+The Starmer ministry did not implement the Infrastructure Levy, instead keeping the current Community Infrastructure Levy.

 Parliamentary passage

 The act was first introduced to the House of Commons on 11 May 2022 and received its third reading in the House of Lords on 21 September 2023.
 It was part of the government's levelling-up policy, and had a long history preceding it.
 The Bill was criticised for covering a significant number of different policy areas, and was labelled a "mish-mash" of various policy areas and a "Christmas tree Bill" by Baroness Hayman of Ullock.
 The size and policy areas covered by the Act were castigated by many politicians.
 It was piloted through the Commons by Michael Gove, the Secretary of State for Levelling Up, Housing and Communities, and through the Lords by Baroness Scott of Bybrook, the Parliamentary Under Secretary of State for Faith and Communities.

 During the bill's passage through the Lords, further policy areas were introduced, such as provisions concerning the Ultra Low Emission Zone in London, and also childminding.
 One provision which the Lords vociferously rejected was a reduction in nutrient neutrality requirements: an environmental regulation inherited from the EU which requires local planning authorities to consider the impact of new homes on the local environment and waterways (mainly an increase in sewage).
 The government said that the change would allow over 100,000 additional homes to be built.

 The act received royal assent on 26 October 2023.